joshuastevenson/joshuastevenson.github.io/ComputerOrganization.md

 See also Installed Programs.

 ## Windows
 Use Windows 10.
 I can't even use Windows 7.
 7's task manager is too bad.
+Window's Defender is also pretty much all that is needed in 10.

 ### Taskbar
 On the left.
 Vertical pixels are too precious to have the taskbar on the top or the bottom.